Data Protection

-Traceable's Data Protection page with live view helps you map the sensitive data to the users of the sensitive data and informs at what rate the data is being accessed.
+Traceable's Data Protection page with live view helps you map the sensitive data to the users of the sensitive data and informs them of the rate at which the data is being accessed.
 The data protection also lets you know which APIs expose sensitive data.
-This is important to know if you wish to create a robust data protection policy.
+Knowing if you wish to create a robust data protection policy is important.
 As shown in the screenshot below, there were 3.59K users in the last week, along with the user's geolocation.
 The live view map shows the user's geographic location and the number of records accessed from a location.

 traceable_protection_data_protection_summary(2)